-During your training program make sure that you always ask questions and pay special attention to everything they teach you.
+During your training program, make sure that you always ask questions and pay special attention to everything they teach you.
 There are a lot of things they teach you that you will need to know.
-There are also things that they don’t teach you, that you will have to find out on your own.
+There are also things that they don’t teach you that you will have to find out on your own.
 Don’t let this discourage you.
 Always ask questions if you are unsure about something.

 You should never insult your customer or argue with them.
 Trust me...
 I understand how frustrating it is to get a customer who isn't cooperating!
-If you ever break that professionalism, you are not only hurting yourself but the company you work for as well.
-You could lose your job, and make the company lose a customer.
+If you ever break that professionalism, you are hurting not only yourself but the company you work for as well.
+You could lose your job and make the company lose a customer.

 Remain professional no matter what; however, try to relate to your customer.
 If your customer is a teenager and you are as well, talk about common interests when you are not required to talk about the reason you are servicing them.
 For example, if I was waiting on a certain process to finish that may take a few minutes while I am servicing a person my age, I might talk to them about current movie or game trends that I think they might be interested in.

 Try speaking the way your customer does.
 When I need to call someone on the phone about a product or service, I normally try to talk to the representative like they were a friendly acquaintance.
-If the representative sort of ‘blows off’ my friendly chit chat, I may be a little turned off.
+If the representative sort of ‘blows off’ my friendly chit-chat, I may be a little turned off.
 So, make sure that you make your customer feel comfortable.
 Talk to them the way that someone their age and personality type would.
 This will make them feel more valued.
-I know something like this may be hard to grasp at first but once you have been in customer service for a while, you will begin to get more comfortable with how to do this.
+I know something like this may be hard to grasp at first, but once you have been in customer service for a while, you will begin to get more comfortable with how to do this.

-“The Customer is Always Right"
+4. "The Customer Is Always Right"

-While technically you may not agree with what the Customer says, and what they think may actually not be ‘right’, you must treat their opinion like they are.
+While technically you may not agree with what the customer says, and what they think may actually not be right, you must treat their opinion like they are.

-Customers may come to you saying that, for example, a charge was on their bill and it shouldn’t have been there.
-You know that there was no possible way that the charge could have been made unless the customer did it themselves but you must still treat them like it shouldn’t have been there.
+Customers may come to you saying that, for example, a charge was on their bill, and it shouldn’t have been there.
+You know that there was no possible way that the charge could have been made unless the customer did it themselves, but you must still treat them like it shouldn’t have been there.
 Tell them you are sorry for the misunderstanding and follow your company’s procedure for these types of things.

-Getting these customers is un-avoidable.
+Getting these customers is unavoidable.
 You will run into them at some point or another.
-How you handle them is very important and after you get used to dealing with these types of customers, you will become familiar with what works and what doesn’t.
+How you handle them is very important, and after you get used to dealing with these types of customers, you will become familiar with what works and what doesn’t.

 First off, some companies may require you to try to calm the customer down and get them to tell you what’s wrong before you try to involve a supervisor.
-However, sometimes a customer will absolutely refuse to talk to you and you have no other choice.
+However, sometimes a customer will absolutely refuse to talk to you, and you have no other choice.

-Never just give the customer the phone number to the department and expect them to call on their own.
+Never just give the customer the phone number of the department and expect them to call on their own.
 Always transfer them yourself but make sure that you give them the number in the event of a call disconnection.

 If you get the type of customer that insists on calling you rude and offensive names and tends to yell and argue with you, you may not know what to do.
-In a call center environment, if the customer becomes too irate you may have to direct the call to the department in charge of handling escalations.
+In a call center environment, if the customer becomes too irate, you may have to direct the call to the department in charge of handling escalations.
 Never hang up on your customer; you could lose your job for that and just make the situation worse.

-If you work in a public environment, you probably won’t run into these customers as much but they will still show up.
+If you work in a public environment, you probably won’t run into these customers as much, but they will still show up.
 In the event that they do, you may have to call your supervisor up to your location for assistance.
 Never be afraid to ask for assistance with irate customers.

 If you notice that your customers often seem irritated or annoyed, perhaps you are doing something to directly annoy them.

-For those of you in face to face environments, does your customer seem to get irritated by the speed at which you are servicing them?
+For those of you in face-to-face environments, does your customer seem to get irritated by the speed at which you are servicing them?
 You should attempt to be a little bit faster but don’t sacrifice quality.
 Most of your customers will understand this but will get annoyed if you take too long.

-Let’s say for example, your business is having a sale on a certain product for a week.
+Let’s say, for example, your business is having a sale on a certain product for a week.
 I’ll use AT&T as an example again.
-Perhaps AT&T is having a sale for a week where they are selling a certain phone to customers outside of their normal upgrade range, for a discounted price.
+Perhaps AT&T is having a sale for a week where they are selling a certain phone to customers outside of their normal upgrade range for a discounted price.

 If a customer calls in commenting that their phone has been acting up or giving any sort of issues to them, I would tell them about the sale that we are having.
-If I notice that a customer is using more minutes a month than what is allowed on their data plan, I will recommend them to upgrade their package to one that includes more minutes.
+If I notice that a customer is using more minutes a month than what is allowed on their data plan, I will recommend that they upgrade their package to one that includes more minutes.
 This will give you a sale, and in most companies, you get paid a little bit extra for this.

 If your customer is in a good mood, it’s a good idea to occasionally throw a sales pitch at them to try and sell something to them, as long as they might actually be interested in it.
 I wouldn’t try to sell a new video game to an older lady.
-Not unless she mentioned that her grandsons’ birthday was approaching or something like that.
+Not unless she mentioned that her grandson's birthday was approaching or something like that.
 Get what I mean?